 Ajo….Pronounced “ah-ho” means “garlic” in Spanish, but historians believe the town got its name from a Tohono O’odham word meaning “place of colored clay.”
-Ajo is 10 miles North of Why, AZ and today is mostly a retirement community and popular tourist attraction for attractions in the area.
+Ajo is 10 miles North of Why AZ and today is mostly a retirement community and popular tourist attraction for attractions in the area.

 We spent a couple days on and off in Ajo during our stay at the Coyote Howls campground in Why, AZ.
-I want to share a little history about the place and few attractions that we visited.
+I want to share a little history of the place and a few attractions that we visited.
 If you want to know more about Ajo, AZ or John Campbell Greenway you can visit these two internet sites:

 Ajo got its start as a mining town.
 With new recovery methods for low-grade ore, Ajo boomed.
 In 1911 John Campbell Greenway, a rough rider, and star Yale athlete bought the New Cornelia mine from John Boddie.
 In 1921 Phelps Dodge, the nation’s largest copper company bought the mine.
-For decades, more than 1,000 men worked for Phelps Dodge in the open pit mine.
+For decades, more than 1,000 men worked for Phelps Dodge in the open-pit mine.
 The mine closed in 1985 due to falling copper prices.

 This was the last piece of iron that was poured from the mine.

 Isabella Greenway, wife of John Campbell Greenway founded the Arizona Inn in Tucson and she became the first US Congresswoman.
 When her husband passed away she took a floral cross that the employees of the mine had made for her husband’s funeral and had it encased in concrete and carried to the top of the highest mountain in Ajo so she and the employees could view it from their homes.